 As the more recent Star article reported, those numbers weren’t quite the whole story, but even if they had proved accurate, the spin was very misleading, because it ignored a couple of rather inconvenient facts.
 (1) the hours of required meter use were increased from 7:00 PM to 9:00 PM every night and ACS added a day to the week (it used to be Mon.-Fri., now it is Mon-Sat.); and (2) the hourly rates were increased in Broad Ripple and most of downtown.
 These changes would have generated substantially more revenue whether it was ACS or the City that had increased hours and raised rates–and if we hadn’t privatized the meters, the City would be able to keep all of the increased revenues after making a relatively modest investment in new meter technology.
 Instead, we get 30%, less deduction for bagged meters.

 There’s lots more I could say about the parking meter deal—and the none-too-savory reputation of the contractor, ACS—a company that seems very well connected politically.
 But let me just conclude the parking discussion with what I consider the most egregious part of this particular deal: the vote to approve it.

 Leading up to the required City-County Council vote, there was a very intense debate about the merits and terms of that agreement, the unusual length of the lease, the bona fides of ACS as the chosen vendor, and the wisdom of handing over control of the City’s curb lanes to a private contractor.
 Ultimately, the Council approved the lease by a single vote.
-The transaction would have failed if Ryan Vaughn, the Council President—a lawyer employed by the same firm that represents ACS—had recused himself.
+The transaction would have failed had the Council President—a lawyer employed by the same firm that represents ACS—recused himself.